Tetra-Pak-APIs/TetraPak.Auth.Xamarin/README.md

 - Open the `Entitlements.plist` file (editor)
 - Click the "+" button under the **Keychain** section.
-- Add an identifier to be used to identity your items in the iOS Keychain.
+- Add an identifier to be used to identify your items in the iOS Keychain.

 ![entitlements](images/screen-entitlements.png)